CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

 ### Accepted

+- Draw our own designs
+  - Below, we were considering CSS themes, especially the paper theme, but Teresa showed us some drawings, which looked considerably better and much more fitting for the setting of a Pomodoro Timer
+- 25-30 minute break timer after 4 Pomodoros
+  - This is a core functionality of the timer, so we need to include it

+### Rejected

 - Design only using a simplistic layout with minimal art

-### Rejected
+  - Most of the members felt that having minimal art was a bit too bland and uninteresting for our application
 - Use CSS themes, specifically the paper CSS theme
-- Draw our own designs
-- 25-30 minute break timer after 4 Pomodoros
+  - The team was considering this first, but as mentioned above, we saw Teresa's drawings for the application and found it much more fitting for the project
 - To-do today/Task list sheet
 - Activity Inventory sheet
 - Unplanned and urgent list